-Protein targeting by ubiquitin requires sequential action of three enzymes: Ub is activated by a specific activating enzyme (E1) to yield a Ub-E1-thiolester.
+Protein ubiquitylation requires sequential action of three enzymes: Ubiquitin (Ub) is activated by a specific activating enzyme (E1) to yield a Ub-E1-thiolester.
 Activated Ub is transferred to a carrier protein (E2), and then transferred to a ligase (E3) and linked by an isopeptide bond to the substrate protein.
-After linkage of Ub to the substrate, a polyUb chain is usually formed.
-Ubiquitylated proteins can be deubiquitylated by specific isopeptidases or recognized and processed by the 26S proteasome.
-Proteasomes also contain Ub isopeptidase [deconjugating] activity that allows Ub recycling.
+PROTAC® molecules capture both the ligase and the intended substrate protein, thereby effecting ubiquitylation directly.
+After linkage of Ub to the substrate, a polyUb chain is usually formed, and the tagged protein is degraded by the 26S proteasome.
+Alternatively, ubiquitylation can lead to lysosomal degradation.
+Proteasomes contain Ub isopeptidase [deconjugating] activity that allows Ub recycling.

 PROTAC® is a registered trademark of Arvinas Operations, Inc., and is used under license.